john9francis/sockets_cpp/README.md

 Then I can edit the code from my linux window or my windows window.

+# TODO:
+- [x] Got the server and client sending messages to eachother (on linux so far)
+- [ ] Get them sending strings to eachother and decoding them properly

 # Dependencies
 1. [Zig](https://ziglang.org/) (for compilation)
 2. [Make]() (optional: simply holds the build scripts, but they can be entered by hand.)